Fcharan/WinlatorMali/README.md

 Remember Only Games With Directx9 And Below Support Have Chance Of Running.
 Directx 10,11,12 Have No Chance Of Running.

-Remember VirGL Is Universal This Means No Matter What Is Your Chipset It Is Going To Run.
+Remember VirGL Is Universal This Means No Matter What Is Your Chipset Is (Unisoc,Mediatek,Exynos,Tensor) It Is Going To Run.

 Remember Not Every Game You Try To Run Is Going Work.